What is a "keuring"?

 What is a predicate?

-The horses are differentiated in quality within the registers by means of predicates.
+The horses are differentiated in quality within the registry by means of predicates.
 The predicates are based on the horse’s own merit or based on the quality of offspring.
-In addition predicates can be based on exterior, sport aptitude, sport performances or a combination thereof.
+In addition, predicates can be based on exterior, sport aptitude, sport performances or a combination thereof.

-The horses are differentiated in quality within the registers by means of predicates.
+The horses are differentiated in quality within the registry by means of predicates.
 The predicates are based on the horse’s own merit or based on the quality of offspring.
-In addition predicates can be based on exterior, sport aptitude, sport performances or a combination thereof.
+In addition, predicates can be based on exterior, sport aptitude, sport performances or a combination thereof.

 Predicate: Ster ("Star")